-\$ @SYS\$UPDATE:VMSINSTAL Where will the distribution volumes be mounted: DKB400:[UCX032.KIT] 4.
+- \$ @SYS\$UPDATE:VMSINSTAL - Where will the distribution volumes be mounted: DKB400:[UCX032.KIT] - 4.
 To install layered products that require the POLYCENTER Software Installation utility (indicated in the directories by file names with file types of .PCSI or .PCSI\$DESCRIPTION), use the PRODUCT INSTALL command or the Motif interface to the POLYCENTER Software Installation utility to specify the CD-ROM device name and directory.
+Following is an example of the PRODUCT INSTALL command:

+\$ PRODUCT INSTALL POSIX /SOURCE=DKB400: [POSIX020.KIT]

+DECwindows Support

-Following is an example of the PRODUCT INSTALL command: \$ PRODUCT INSTALL POSIX /SOURCE=DKB400:[POSIX020.KIT] DECwindows Support The DECwindows components provided with the OpenVMS Alpha Version 6.2 operating system supply only DECwindows base support and workstation support files.
+The DECwindows components provided with the OpenVMS Alpha Version 7.0 operating system supply only DECwindows base support and workstation support files.
 If you do not already have the separate DECwindows Motif for OpenVMS Alpha layered product installed on your system, you must install that product to get full DECwindows support.

-Monitoring Performance History The OpenVMS Alpha Version 6.2 operating system CD-ROM also includes a Monitoring Performance History (MPH) kit located in the [MPH] directory.
+Monitoring Performance History

+The OpenVMS Alpha Version 7.0 operating system CD-ROM also includes a Monitoring Performance History (MPH) kit located in the [MPH] directory.
 See the OpenVMS AXP Version 6.1 Release Notes for more information about installing and using this optional software.
-Additional Notes Note the following: • For additional information about installing layered products, see the OpenVMS System Manager's Manual . • Be sure you back up the system disk after you install all your layered products.